MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/crt-services.md

 ### Default workflows and handlers

-The following table lists the default workflow requests which been called one more service, based on the operation that you perform in the POS.
-You can customize any of these workflows according to your business scenario.
+The following table lists the default workflow requests and response.
+CRT services call the workflows request and response based on the operation you perform in retail point of sale.
+You can customize any of these workflows request and response according to your business scenario.

 | Request                           | Handler                                 | Purpose                                                                                                                    |
 |-----------------------------------|-----------------------------------------|----------------------------------------------------------------------------------------------------------------------------|